 my bloghead 14-Mind Pollution

-I was listening to a track by The Stranglers called 'Get a Grip on Yourself' and the title and some of the lyrics rang familiar with my current situation with cancer:
+I was listening to a track by The Stranglers the other day called 'Get a Grip on Yourself' and the title and lyrics rang familiar with my current situation with prostate cancer:

 Turn the corner, rub my eyes and hope the world will last